Stephanefy/vintage-cost-calculator/README.md

 - [ ] Add variables like days, incentives, and other extras for realism
 - [ ] Implement a backend with Bun
 - [ ] Enhance the UI and design to create a more authentic winery atmosphere
+- [ ] Add a overlay modal that explain what the taxes and contributions are for
+- [ ] Make the rates table editable and dynamic

 To install dependencies: